RichardAbraham/Accident_Severity_UK_Classification/README.md

 ![Vehicle Manoever at time of accident](https://user-images.githubusercontent.com/54816432/64554775-0e9fd400-d30a-11e9-8a69-f2bc5336cee9.png)

-*Most accidetns take place as a result of overtaking*
+*Most accidents take place as a result of overtaking*

 #### For more findings, please go to the "Images" folder.